WCICompSci/Algorithms/README.md

   **Dynamic Programming (DP)**
 Problem: Find the minimum number of values in an array to evenly add up to a desired value, if possible
-  1. Input the desired value and the number of values
+  1. Input the desired value d and the number of values n
   2. Create an array that stores the values.
 Input the values
   3. Create a dp array.
-This will be used to store the minimum number of values to get to each index between 0 and the desired value
+This will be used to store the minimum number of values to get to each index between 0 and d
   4. Fill the dp array with a maximum value
   5. Set the beginning value of the dp array to 0, representing a distance of 0 from itself
-  6. Create a nested for loop that iterates i through the numbers to the desired value and then j through the numbers to the number of values.
-If the difference between i and the jth value in the value array is greater than or equal to 0, set the ith value of the dp array to the minimum between itself and the difference between i and the jth value's index in the dp array plus 1 value array
+  6. Create a nested for loop that iterates i through the numbers to d and then j through the numbers to the number of values.
+If the difference between i and the jth value in the value array is greater than or equal to 0, set the ith value of the dp array to the minimum between itself and the difference between i and the jth value's index in the dp array plus 1 value array.
+This way, all possibilities are tried and the one that is the minimum is stored
-  7. If the the desired value's index in the dp array is equal to the maximum value, output that the problem is not possible.
+  7. If the the dth value of the dp array is equal to the maximum value, output that the problem is not possible.
-     Otherwise, output the desired value's index in the dp array
+     Otherwise, output the dth value in the dp array

    **Dynamic Programming with Prefix Sum Array (DP w/ PSA)**
-  Problem: Given an array of a given number of values in which a given number of adjacent values could be "taken" and removed a given number of times, find the maximum value sum
+  Problem: Given an array of values in which a given number of adjacent values could be "taken" and removed a given number of times, find the maximum value sum
   1. Input the size of the array n, the number of adjacent values w, and the number of times adjacent values could be taken k
   2. Initialize a value array and a psa array, set the size to n, input values
   3. Initialize a dp matrix, set the size to n by k